Sunday, March 15, 2026

 Visual communication - VAM – We had an electrician pull a CAT 5 cable to our machine room for visual communication and we engaged Towne Monitoring for the answering service.
 Ktech was our camera partner on this project.

-[Cab refresh by Cabworks]
+[Cab Refresh by Cabworks]

-[Cab refresh by Cabworks]
+[Cab Refresh by Cabworks]

-[Cab refresh by Cabworks]
+[Cab Refresh by Cabworks]

 Elevator pit – A pit cleaning and new paint job finishes off the elevator pit!